-Adivasi woman paraded naked by husband, in-laws in Rajasthan’s Pratapgarh
+Adivasi woman paraded naked by husband in Rajasthan’s Pratapgarh

 A video of the assault showing the 21-year-old woman screaming for help in front of other people went viral on Friday.

-An Adivasi woman was stripped naked and publicly paraded by her husband and in-laws in a village in Rajasthan’s Pratapgarh district on Thursday, PTI reported, citing the police.
+An Adivasi woman was stripped naked and publicly paraded by her husband in a village in Rajasthan’s Pratapgarh district on Thursday, PTI reported, citing the police.

 A video of the assault showing the 21-year-old woman screaming for help in front of other people was widely shared on social media on Friday.